isarq/nem-sdk-go/README.md

 ### Mosaic gets
   - Gets an array of mosaic objects for a given account address.
   - Gets an array of mosaic definition objects for a given account address.
-  - Gets mosaic definitions that an account owns.
+  - Gets mosaics definitions of a namespace or sub-namespace.
 ### Namespace gets
   - Gets an array of namespace objects for a given account address.
 ### Harvesting gets